 Dallas Criminal Defense Attorney

-At Law Offices of Richard C. McConathy, you will be represented by an experienced Dallas criminal defense attorney who will fight to protect your best interests.
+Call the Law Offices of Richard C. McConathy (972) 233-5700 and you will be represented by an experienced Dallas criminal defense attorney who will fight to protect your best interests.
 Our attorneys work with clients in a variety of misdemeanor and felony offenses, including:

 If you are involved in a motor car accident and suffer an injury from the unfortunate incident, don’t be quick to accept an insurance compensation before consulting with an experienced car accident lawyer.
 Our car accident attorneys could help you pursue maximum compensation for your car crash injuries as well as other matters such as getting the best medical care, managing work loss, obtaining medical benefits and structuring financial recoveries to attain a long-term financial security.